-The most basic type of French Horn is the Single, which only has one length of tubing and three rotary valves.
-They are available in two different forms relating to their natural pitches of F & Bb.
-The different pitch is down to the fundamental length of the instrument, the F horn (12 feet) is longer, meaning the Bb (8 feet) sounds higher in pitch.
-There are different schools of thought about which instrument beginners should start on, some teachers prefer F and some Bb although we are definitely selling more Bb than F in the UK education market at present.
+The most basic type of French Horn is the Single, so called as it only has one length of tubing and three rotary valves.
+They are available in F or Bb.
+The different pitch is down to the fundamental length of the instrument.
+The F horn (12 feet) is longer while the Bb (8 feet) is shorter, so sounds higher in pitch.
+There are different schools of thought about which instrument beginners should start on.
+Some teachers prefer F and some Bb.
+On the whole the Bb single Horn is more popular in the UK.

-Single horns are generally only used by beginners as they are the cheapest and lightest options available.
-Many manufacturers now also produce Compact Singles which are the same length but the tubing is wound much tighter making them easier for smaller children to hold.
-Eventually though, all French Horn players will be expected to use an instrument that incorporates both F & Bb tubing, otherwise know as a Double Horn.
+Single horns are generally only used by beginners as they are the cheapest and lightest option.
+Many manufacturers now also produce Compact Singles.
+These are the same length but the tubing is wound much tighter making them easier for smaller children to hold.
+Eventually though, all French Horn players will be expected to use an instrument that incorporates both F & Bb tubing, aka the Double Horn.

-As mentioned above, F horns produce the more pure sound that one associates with the French Horn (think Black Beauty!) but the Bb horn is more secure when playing in the higher register making it easier for a player to centre their notes with confidence.
-For this reason, the ultimate instrument for any French Horn player is a Double Horn, allowing the best combination of tuning and accuracy across the scale.
-These are, as the name suggests, two single horns in one, with two sets of tubing, one in F and the shorter one in Bb.
+As the name suggests, the Double Horn has two sets of tubing, one in F and the shorter one in Bb.
 There is an additional rotor valve that diverts the air flow from one ‘side’ of the instrument to the other.
 This gives the player the flexibility to choose when to use the F or Bb sides of the instrument.

-Double Horns are generally not suitable for younger players to start on as the two sets of tubing means they are much heavier and the complex manufacturing process makes them expensive and therefore price prohibitive for the majority of parents.
+Double Horns are generally not suitable for younger players to start on as the two sets of tubing means they are much heavier.
+Furthermore the complex manufacturing process makes them far more expensive.

 Compensating Horns are a kind of ‘half way house’ between the Single and Double.
-They have one main set of Bb tubing and some additional tubing to change it into F. There is again an additional rotor valve but instead of simply switching between two sets of tubing as on a Double, when engaged it also routes the air through this extra tubing to effectively make it an F horn.
-So, to get mathematical for a moment, say the basic tubing is 8 feet (Bb), when the fourth valve is engaged an extra 4 feet is added to the length making it 12 feet (F) in total (All lengths approx).
-In addition each of the valves has a compensating “knuckle” of tubing, to put the instrument in tune when valves 1-3 are engaged and the instrument is playing in F.
+They have one main set of Bb tubing and some additional tubing to change it into F. There is again an additional rotor valve but instead of simply switching between two sets of tubing it also routes the air through this extra tubing to effectively make it an F horn.

 This enables the instrument to be played like a Double horn but as there is less tubing they are cheaper to produce.
 Combined with the weight reduction these make them an ideal instrument for an advancing student.
-The downside of a Compensating is that it doesn’t offer the level of secure tuning and natural harmonics available on a Full Double because of the way the overall length is achieved using a connecting valve rather than totally separate tubing.
+The downside of a Compensating is that it doesn’t offer the level of secure tuning and natural harmonics available on a Full Double.